awaizman1/python_zth/overview/p20_exceptions/README.md

 	process_file(filename)
 ```
 - hurts readability
-- practically impossible to validate all (what about race conditions here?, what is the the file is garb)
+- practically impossible to validate all (what about race conditions here?, what is the the file is garbage?)
 ### EAFP approach

+> Python preferred way

 ```python
 def handle_file(filename):